-- well-mannered, reliable and schooled to a reasonable standard. - tacked up (with clean and safe/good condition tack) and in the arena ready for the candidates to mount, with spare stirrup irons and leathers (various lengths) Or a hole punch provided for adjustments to be made.
-It is not acceptable to wrap stirrup leathers around the stirrup iron to shorten them. - able to work independently in the school in walk, trot and canter. - able to work over three trot poles progressing from a single pole (suggested position off the track at E or B) to a line of three (suggested position across the diagonal).
+- Well-mannered, reliable and schooled to a reasonable standard - Tacked up (with clean and safe/good condition tack) and in the arena ready for the candidates to mount, with spare stirrup irons and leathers (various lengths- we are unable to accept leathers rolled around the irons to shorten them). - Be able to work independently in the school in walk, trot and canter. - Be able to work over three trot poles progressing from a single pole (suggestion for pole set up; at E and B (on the three-quarter line) with poles on the diagonal line.

-Candidates will each ride two horses during their hour assessment, so this needs to be considered when allocating horses per candidate.
+Candidates will be riding two horses during their hour assessment, so this needs to be considered when allocating horses per candidate.